Thomas de Chaddesworth

 He was Dean of St Patrick's Cathedral, Dublin from 1284 until his death in 1311, having previously been the Cathedral Chancellor from 1266 to 1284.
 He was the first known Chancellor of the Irish Exchequer (appointed in 1270), and a judge of the Irish Court of Common Pleas.
 He failed twice to become Archbishop of Dublin, but was compensated with the office of Vicar-General to the Archbishop.

 Life

 He was a native of Chedworth in Gloucestershire.
-The various spellings of his name are nearly all variants of Chedworth, although in his early years in Ireland, he was usually called Thomas de Theddesden.
+The various spellings of his name are versions of Chedworth, although in his early years in Ireland, he was usually called Thomas de Theddesden.
 In a deed of 1284 he refers to his parents and his brother Nicholas, to whom he was evidently close.